Sid220/joe-mama-or-joe-biden/README.md

 # Soooo y'all are idiots and I found a mistake/want to improve one
 You can make a pull request
 # WDYM, YOU FORGOT MY FAVORITE OBSCURE PROGRAMMING LANGUAGE!
-Yanked a pull request of a new file titled "*programming language*.*said languages extension* and make sure to include a comment with "Author:*your name*"
+Make a pull request of a new file titled "*programming language*.*said languages extension*" and make sure to include a comment with "Author:*your name*"